Slavery and Human Trafficking Statement

 To ensure its employees are not subject to undue influence and are treated with dignity and respect, Gentoo has robust HR policies and procedures in place across all its operations.
 These are regularly audited to ensure compliance with employment legislation and prevent unethical working practices.
 Gentoo is committed to ensuring that all staff receive fair remuneration for the job they perform and undertakes regular reviews of terms and conditions across the workplace.
 As stated in our Equality, diversity and Inclusion Policy, when using agencies and other bodies associated with the employment of the Group, the Group will ensure that steps are put in place to ensure that no slavery or human trafficking is in these supply chains and that thorough checks and procedures are in place to work with such bodies.
 Our Code of Conduct, which staff, contractors and suppliers must sign up to, requires adherence to all relevant legislation.
 This includes the Modern Slavery Act.

-Gentoo Group procures a wide range of goods and services via a diverse and varied supply chain, including but not limited to the following:
+We procure a wide range of goods and services through a diverse supply chain, including:

 The above will be monitored and any areas of concern will be addressed and if required the supplier will be suspended for use until we are satisfied with their commitment.
 We will take the appropriate action against any suppliers who have been suspended; we will try to help those suppliers get re-instated or as a last resort they may be removed from the site and no further order received.